taneesha-beep/taneesha-beep/README.md

 # Taneesha Badhe

-Computer Science undergraduate at MIT-WPU, Pune (2023–2027), focused on machine learning, deep learning, and full-stack engineering.
+CS undergrad at MIT-WPU, Pune (2023–2027), focused on machine learning, deep learning, and full-stack engineering.
 I build systems that are production-aware.

 Open to internship opportunities in ML/AI and full-stack development.